aksommerville/bellacopia/README.md

 - - Got world map, one minigame, pause modal, jigsaws, physics.
 - - Everything looks doable.
 - - Let's figure one day per minigame, and 30 days for the rest, averaging out over work days and weekends...
 159 days.
 Early June.
 - - I'm off today.
-Confirm ^ that assumption by making 4 minigames.
+Confirm ^ that assumption by making 4 minigames. ...Finished Boomerang and Chopping over about 9 hours.
+One day per battle might be optimistic.

 ## TODO